OKHC Juniors aims to nurture junior players, ensure they have fun playing hockey, and inspire a lifelong love of the game. To do this we will:

-On–pitch helper – Please talk to your Age Group Coordinator of you would like to volunteer as an on-pitch helper.
+On–pitch helper – Please talk to your Team Manager of you would like to volunteer as an on-pitch helper.

 First Aider – All age-groups need a qualified first-aider.
 This is especially important when we host matches.
-If you have first-aid qualifications and are willing to help, please let your Age Group Coordinator or Andrea know.
+If you have first-aid qualifications and are willing to help, please let your Team Manager or Andrea know.

 Tuck Shop – We need help with the Tuck Shop!
 Everyone likes a nice warm cup of tea/coffee/hot chocolate on cold winter mornings, but they don’t make themselves.
 Please let Andrea know if you would like to volunteer to run the Tuck Shop (a lovely way to meet other parents!).